SM-99/SM-99/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="500" height="300"/>
 </div>

-- :telescope: I’m working as a Freelance Software Engineer building web applications.
+- :telescope: I’m currently working as a Graduate Production Support Analyst, taking a break from Freelancing.

 - :seedling: I have a great passion for learning different software languages and building fun projects!
 In my free time I am working on personal projects to freelance work which has maintained that drive to keep learning which will benefit me in the long run.